google/pix-image-viewer/README.md

 *   Seamless image loading/fetching/thumbnailing.
 [DONE]
 *   Command-line thumbnailing mode?
 *   Push more magic numbers / consts into flags.
+*   Selecting image(s).
+*   Running commands on selected image(s).

 And there are many TODOs in the code itself.

+# Developing

+Please use the provided pre-commit hook to keep source code rustfmt clean and the tests passing on rust stable.

 # Source Code Headers